 I missed the boat!
 Arghhhh!

-I planned on shorting at the ascending triangle resistance near the 162.00 major psychological mark but price didn’t go all the way up to that area.
+I planned on shorting at the ascending triangle resistance near the 162.00 major psychological marks but the price didn’t go all the way up to that area.
 As I’ve noted in my Weekly Watch blog post, the pair actually seems to be in a symmetrical triangle so I should’ve set my short order much lower, probably around the 161.50 minor psychological mark.

 In retrospect, I think I could’ve also entered on a break of that short-term consolidation above the 160.00 handle.
 After all, Japanese Finance Minister Aso agreed to refrain from competitive currency devaluation in the latest G7 meeting, allowing yen bulls to charge without worrying about central bank intervention for now.
 Besides, the risk-off market environment these days could mean more rallies for the yen.